lukezirngibl/frr-redux/README.md

 ### Motivation

-This library is meant with setting up a fully typed redux frontend application.
+This library is meant for setting up a fully typed redux frontend application.
 Data should ideally be perfectly typed all the way from your API boundary to the React component.
 This library provides a redux pattern and helper methods to accomplish this end to end typing.
 It also supports a pattern for integrating redux with an OpenAPI spec.

 ### Getting started using template project